Frequently Asked Questions

 You can learn more about the important uses that NioCorp's planned products have in various environmental and clean energy technologies by going here.

 I purchased shares of NioCorp directly from the company.
 How can I have the restrictive trading legend removed from my shares?

 Your stockbroker should be able to assist you with the transfer or other disposition of legend shares.
 If your broker has questions or requires assistance, he/she may contact the company’s Transfer Agent (Computershare, 1-800-942-5909) or direct an inquiry to [email protected].

 What is NioCorp's share price?

-You can see delayed quotes on NioCorp's current share price on the Toronto Stock Exchange (TSV) and the Over The Counter Exchange (OTCQB) here.
+You can see delayed quotes on NioCorp's current share price on the Nasdaq Stock Exchange here.

 Where can I find NioCorp's public filings and financial reports?

 How can I invest in NioCorp?
 Can I buy common shares directly from the company?